 Institute of Economics and Peace, Global Terrorism Index 2017.

-Community Prevention Networks
+Local Prevention Networks

-For more than two years, the SCN has been implementing an in-depth capacity-building programme in Lebanon and Jordan, focused on the prevention of violent extremism (PVE) through the establishment of municipal-led Community Prevention Networks (CPNs).
+For more than two years, the SCN has been implementing an in-depth capacity-building programme in Lebanon and Jordan, focused on the prevention of violent extremism (PVE) through the establishment of municipal-led Local Prevention Networks (LPNs).
 Supported by the Ministry of Foreign Affairs of Denmark, our work has supported six municipalities to develop sustainable grassroots infrastructure and design, coordinate and deliver effective prevention initiatives that are locally-owned and city-led.

 Beginning with a partnership between Danish cities and Jordanian and Lebanese counterparts, initial exchanges focused on how the multiagency partnership at the heart of prevention models in cities like Aarhus, Copenhagen and Viborg could be fostered and contextualised to meet regional PVE needs.
 Working with local communities to contextualise this approach and identify key actors, sensitise and deliver PVE training, and establish a local bottom-up mandate for prevention, this work has seen an unprecedented growth of multi-stakeholder cooperation on PVE.
 It has sought to harness existing stakeholders and infrastructures, bringing together a wide diversity of community actors to work in partnership with municipalities on key PVE issues.

-In the municipalities of Al-Karak, Zarqa and Irbid in Jordan, and Tripoli, Saida and Majdal Anjar in Lebanon, our CPNs comprise local actors – including teachers, civil servants, religious leaders, psycho-social support providers, NGO representatives and community police – to enhance sub-national involvement in PVE work and align local initiatives with national efforts.
+In the municipalities of Al-Karak, Zarqa and Irbid in Jordan, and Tripoli, Saida and Majdal Anjar in Lebanon, our LPNs comprise local actors – including teachers, civil servants, religious leaders, psycho-social support providers, NGO representatives and community police – to enhance sub-national involvement in PVE work and align local initiatives with national efforts.
 Through their project activities, the municipalities have been engaged in tailoring local PVE work to their respective contexts.

 “In order to decrease instances of violence, we need to address root causes.”
 Scout leader participating in our PVE training in Saida, Lebanon.

-As part of the SCN’s capacity-building activities, our regional team delivered two regional workshops to members of the six CPNs in 2017.
+As part of the SCN’s capacity-building activities, our regional team delivered two regional workshops to members of the six LPNs in 2017.
 Over 90 practitioners received training on PVE activity planning followed by sessions aimed at co-designing outreach activities to be delivered in the local communities.
-The workshop took place in Beirut in July 2017 and brought together the CPN members of the Jordanian and Lebanese SCN member cities who drew on their extensive experience and diverse set of skills to develop targeted interventions.
+The workshop took place in Beirut in July 2017 and brought together the LPN members of the Jordanian and Lebanese SCN member cities who drew on their extensive experience and diverse set of skills to develop targeted interventions.

-Local activities led by Community Prevention Networks
+Activities led by Local Prevention Networks

-Through the SCN, the CPNs have designed and delivered several activities in their local communities.
+Through the SCN, the LPNs have designed and delivered several activities in their local communities.
 These activities aim to raise awareness about the dangers of violent extremism and to allow members of the community to develop relevant prevention skills.

 Lebanon & Jordan: Context